zulip/zulip/docs/development/setup-recommended.md

 1. [Create your fork](../git/cloning.md#step-1a-create-your-fork) of
    the [Zulip server repository](https://github.com/zulip/zulip).

-1. [Create a new SSH key][create-ssh-key] for the WSL-2 Virtual Machine and add it to your GitHub account.
+1. [Create a new SSH key][create-ssh-key] for the WSL 2 virtual machine and add it to your GitHub account.
 Note that SSH keys linked to your Windows computer will not work within the virtual machine.